princeemensah/princeemensah.github.io/projects.md

 # Projects

 {:.lead}
-Here are some projects I have worked on for school, work, or fun.
-You can find the code for most of them on [GitHub](https://github.com/princeemensah).
+These are some projects that I have worked on, both personal and teams.
+Find more: [GitHub](https://github.com/princeemensah).

 <div class="grid">
   {% for project in site.data.projects %}